WHY DO SOME BELIEVE THAT SALVATION CAN BE LOST?

 Salvation is the end result of belief, not the beginning of it (1 Peter 1:9).
 Salvation comes AFTER a person has believed (Ephesians 1:13-14), and his belief has been tried—patiently enduring in belief to the receiving of the covenant (James 1:2-4, Hebrews 10:36-39).

 And, once someone is given the covenant, he is confirmed, directly, by the Holy Spirit, that he is a child of Yah (Acts 2:17, Romans 8:16).
 It is an eternal judicial decree of adoption, and the child is given the evidence of his adoption.
-It is never something that is man’s decision, nor is it by man’s declaration.
+It is never something that is man’s decision, nor is it by man’s declaration (John 1:13).

 The reason the aforementioned debate is wrong on both sides is that the common factor between them is the false belief that salvation occurs because man has chosen to be saved.
 They both wrongly contend that the point of salvation is when a human decision is made, and then they claim the proof of it is how the person subsequently lives.